-As a candidate, you will want to work with an organization that is reputed, has a good work culture, allows its employees to grow, and pays salaries on time.
+As a candidate, you will want to work with a reputed organization that has a good work culture, allows its employees to grow, and pays salaries on time.
 Information about the organization can be looked up online.
-However, as a candidate, another way to determine if you are working with the proper organization is to ask people who have worked with the organization or ask those associated with the organization.
+However, as a candidate, another way to determine if you are working with the proper organization is to ask people who have worked with the organization or those associated with the organization.
 Talking with relevant people will mentally prepare you for the job.
 As a candidate attending the e-recruitment process, be cautioned to only partially trust the reviews you read online about the organization.
 Some of it could be true, though.
 Others could review that former employee of the organization who is not entirely happy working there.

 How to Prepare for an E-recruitment Process?

 Furthermore, as a candidate, you need to be yourself.
 You are all said and done, job seekers.
-You could be someone looking to climb the professional ladder, bringing with you many years of experience and expertise.
+You could be someone looking to climb the professional ladder, bringing many years of experience and expertise.
 Still, when attending the e-recruitment process, you must do so as a professional.
 It could be the first time you interact with the employer, so you must create a good impression as the first impression is the best.
 Before the e-recruitment process, you can read literature related to the process.
-If you are not a tech-friendly person, you could also read about the types of e-recruitment and recruitment platforms.
+If you are not tech-friendly, you could also read about the types of e-recruitment and recruitment platforms.
 It will help you prepare for and be ready for the e-recruitment process.

 Recruit Ninjas – Your Perfect E-recruitment Process Partner